 Bringing higher performance and better quality to rail

 DB aims to use digital technologies to increase the rail network's capacity, making room for thousands of additional trains each day.
+First highly automated S-Bahn to start operating in Hamburg in 2021.

 Digital Rail for Germany

-Five questions and answers about the Digital Rail for Germany program:
+Four questions and answers about the Digital Rail for Germany program:

 1. What can digital rail do?